pinskylab/OceanAdapt/How_to_update.md

 ---
 ## Prepare the raw data for processing
-**Make sure the ai 2014-2016 file no longer contains the blank 1st line! **
+**Make sure the raw ai data files no longer contain the blank 1st line!
+This started in 2018**

 1. Open [R/update.data.R](https://github.com/mpinsky/OceanAdapt/blob/master/R/update.data.R).
 The working directory should be set to this script's directory ([R/](https://github.com/mpinsky/OceanAdapt/tree/master/R)) --- MRS has found that the script runs best when the working directory is the OceanAdapt directory, not the directory called "R" level.
 2. The script does a lot of formatting and checking: